kiralong/arc-congen2024-radseq/README.md

 new filters or generate a new export of the data.

 Like before, we generate a new output directory for this *de novo* run.
-We will name this directory according to the paramters used to generate the catalog, in this case `M=6`.
+We will name this directory according to the parameters used to generate the catalog, in this case `M=6`.

 ```sh